Ledger Wallet™ just got a major upgrade.

 Final Thoughts on ETH ETFs

-All things considered, spot Ethereum ETFs occupy a helpful space in the wider crypto ecosystem, opening up crypto to users who might not otherwise consider it.
-At the same time, buying into an ETF opens you up to the very third-party risks that crypto was built to overcome.
+Spot Ethereum ETFs occupy a useful space in the wider ecosystem, opening crypto to people who might not otherwise consider it.
+At the same time, buying into an ETF reintroduces the third-party risks that crypto was built to remove.

 If you’re considering exploring what crypto has to offer, there’s no need to wait.
 Explore the Ledger ecosystem today to start your journey to secure self-custody.